obrie/retrokit/README.md

 You can have complete control over what parts of retrokit get used via everything in the config/ folder, particularly config/settings.json.

+## Instructions

+1. Flash new image with `bin/sd.sh`
+2. Start up Pi
+3. Connect your first controller (keyboard, for example)
+4. Quit EmulationStation
+5. Copy retrokit to your sd card (/home/pi/retrokit)

 ## Thanks

 There are so many people / resources that I've pulled over time to make